intershop/helm-charts/charts/iom/README.rst

 Please check your cluster in advance.
 If the capacity is not sufficient, please use *podAntiAffinity.mode: preferred* instead.

-Default value of *startupProbe.failureThreshold* was changed
+Changed Default Value of *startupProbe.failureThreshold*
 ===========================================================

 The default value of *startupProbe.failureThreshold* was increased from 60 to 354, which increases the default timeout for database